wheremyfoodat/felix86/docs/how-to-use.md

 ```

 Make sure to [grab a RootFS](#rootfs), set the `FELIX86_ROOTFS` environment variable, and then felix86 is ready to run!

+## Thunking

+> [!WARNING]
+> Thunking support is not great yet.
+Some games may not work with thunking enabled.

+On systems with a GPU that has no x86-64 drivers (for example any board with a PowerVR iGPU) you may be unable to use your GPU without thunking.
+Thunking enables using some RISC-V libraries instead of x86-64 libraries.

+To enable thunking, set the environment variable `FELIX86_THUNKS=/path/to/felix86/src/felix86/hle/guest_libs`

+Or the respective variable in `$HOME/.config/felix86/config.toml`

+Want to disable thunking? `export FELIX86_ENABLED_THUNKS=` will do the trick -- or you can unset the `FELIX86_THUNKS` path.

+Want to thunk Vulkan but not EGL?
+You can do so with `FELIX86_ENABLED_THUNKS=vulkan,wayland`

 ## QEMU